- Adrenal Cancer

 Taxanes, such as Taxol (paclitaxel) and Taxotere (docetaxel).
 These prevent cells from dividing.
 This class of drugs is used in combination with cisplatin or carboplatin.

 Anthracyclines, such as Adriamycin (doxorubicin) and Doxil (liposomal doxorubicin).
-These are drugs often used if cancer comes back, called recurrence.
+These are drugs often used if cancer recurs, or comes back.

 The side effects of chemotherapy depend on which drugs are given and at what dose.
-You may or may not experience a particular side effect.
-Your doctor may give you instructions or medicines that can prevent or help control these side effects.
-The drugs mainly affect normal cells that divide rapidly:
+You may or may not experience a particular side effect, depending on your overall health and other medications you may be taking.
+Your doctor may give you instructions or medicines that can prevent or help control these side effects:

 Cells in hair roots.
 Some drugs can cause hair loss.
 Your hair will grow back, but it may be somewhat different in color and texture.

 Cells in the digestive tract.
-Some drugs can cause poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
+Certain drugs can cause poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
 Please tell your health care team if you experience these problems.

 Some patients may notice hearing loss, joint pain, and tingling or numbness in the hands or feet.
-Most of these side effects usually go away after treatment ends.
+These side effects usually go away after treatment ends.
 You should report these symptoms to your doctor or nurse as soon as you notice them.